Chinese virus cases climb, raise threat of trade disruption | Business

 Hong Kong, which reports separately, had 26,908 cases on Monday.

-This year, the ruling Communist Party's growth target is 5.5%.
-If achieved, that would be well below last year's 8.1% expansion.
+This year, the ruling Communist Party's growth target is 5.5 percent.
+If achieved, that would be well below last year's 8.1 percent expansion.
 But forecasters consider it aggressive at a time when construction, which supports millions of jobs, is in a slump due to a crackdown on debt in the real estate industry.
-The ruling party is promising tax cuts for entrepreneurs and higher spending on building public works.
+Leaders are promising tax cuts for entrepreneurs and higher spending on building public works.
 That might help to boost consumer spending and cushion the economy from a slowdown in manufacturing.

 Elsewhere, the populous eastern province of Shandong had 106 new cases on Tuesday.
 Guangdong in the south, where Shenzhen is located, reported 48.
 Shanghai had nine and Beijing, six.